What are the requirements for live testing?

 101 Switching Protocolscode.

-This could be caused by one of the following reasons:
+This could happen for one of the following reasons:

-A browser setting or extension that prevents using WebSockets.
+A browser setting or extension prevents using WebSockets.

 Some security software prevents WebSocket connections.